alexmacarthur/typeit/README.md

 ## Options

-You can modify the options for the plugin by passging in JSON.
+You can modify the options for the plugin by passing in JSON.

 There are a number of options you may use to customize TypeIt.
 For more details on these options, view the <a href="http://macarthur.me/typeit/docs">full documentation</a>.